 Klavs F. Jensen is Warren K. Lewis Professor in Chemical Engineering and Materials Science and Engineering at the Massachusetts Institute of Technology.
 From 2007- July 2015 he was the Head of the Department of Chemical Engineering.
 He received his MSc in Chemical Engineering from the Technical University of Denmark (DTU) and his Ph.D. in chemical engineering from the University of Wisconsin-Madison.

-The Danckwerts Lecture will be delivered at ECCE12 & ECAB5 in Florence, Italy, in September 2019.
-The title of the presentation is 'Advancing Chemical Development through Process Intensification, Automation, and Machine Learning'.
+The Danckwerts Lecture was delivered at ECCE12 & ECAB5 in Florence, Italy, in September 2019.
+The title of the presentation was 'Advancing Chemical Development through Process Intensification, Automation, and Machine Learning'.

 Danckwerts Lecture 2018

 The 2018 P.V.
-Danckwerts Memorial Lecture was presented to
+Danckwerts Memorial Lecture has been presented by

 Professor Sang Yup Lee

 The lecture was held at the 2018 AIChE Annual Meeting in October 2018.
 The title of Professor Lee’s lecture was ‘Biotechnology to Help Achieve the UN’s Sustainable Development Goals’.

 Dr. Sang Yup Lee is Distinguished Professor at the Department of Chemical and Biomolecular Engineering, Korea Advanced Institute of Science and Technology (KAIST).
 He is currently the Dean of KAIST Institutes, Director of BioProcess Engineering Research Center, and Director of Bioinformatics Research Center.
 He served as a Founding Dean of College of Life Science and Bioengineering.